fss-fmi/fmicodes/docs/wiki/Developer-Onboarding.md

 ## ⌨️ IDE Setup

-Development work on the FMI{CODES} project is easier in an IDE.
+Development work on the FMI{Codes} project is easier in an IDE.
 In this part of the guide, the setup steps for 2 popular IDEs will be provided - JetBrains WebStorm and Visual Studio Code.

 - **JetBrains WebStorm**